VictorDenisov/victordenisov.github.com/source/_posts/2018-08-31-conscious-programmer.markdown

 In these cases I like to say that there is no need to look for conspiracy where you can explain everything with negligence.
-Instead of creating five databases or even creating one highly configurable database we need to create medium sized components that allow us to quickly construct any of those databases. /* long sentence */ Every creator of a new database who realized another use case where the database can be useful should go back and break existing databases into smaller pieces with his new understanding of the domain and build his new database with some more approaches.
-I have to acknowledge that this process may take longer than writing from scratch.
-And no venture capitalist will fund years of refactoring of old databases in order to build another one in one day.
+Instead of creating five databases or even creating one highly configurable database we need to create medium sized components that allow us to quickly construct any of those databases.

+Every creator of a new database who realized another use case where the database can be useful should go back and break existing databases into smaller pieces with his new understanding of the domain and build his new database with some more approaches.

-But it saves time to the end user.
+Every creator of a new database should go back, break existing databases into smaller pieces, and construct his database from those pieces.
+This approach may not be the fastest for him.
+But it will pave way for the future database builders.
+They will have components more suited for constructing for databases.
+Of course no venture capitalist will fund years of refactoring of old databases in order to build another one in one day.

-I see open source as the solution to this issue.
-Only users of the software themselves can build the right tool.
+In this situation I see open source as the solution to this issue.
+Only the users of the software themselves can build the right tool.
 They won't care about marketing their tool.
 They will use this tool themselves.
 They know what they need.
-It makes the process of software development very much like science.
+It makes the process of software development very similar science.

 Unlike what software engineering does to programs, science refines and expands its theories.
 Many people tend to compare software engineering to manufacturing process.
 I find this comparison inaccurate.
 Software engineering is more like design process.

 In manufacturing you need to create blueprints specific to the manufacturing line.
-Similar parts need to be redesigned for new manufacturing lines.
+Similar parts need to be redesigned for different manufacturing lines.
 Software engineering has this unique ability to reuse blueprints without implementing them in the physical world.

 In software engineering every blueprint is already a product.
 This product is very malleable.
 As such, it doesn't make sense to create another blueprint if you already have one.
-You need to go back split the initial blueprint, pick the part that you need, complement with missing part, and  ship your new product.
+You need to go back split the initial blueprint, pick the parts that you need, complement with missing part, and  ship your new product.
-You product will consist of two blueprints - the part that is common with the previous product and the new blueprint that defines your unique feature of your product.
+You product will consist of parts of old blueprint and new blueprints.

 In science we add layers of knowledge on top of existing layers.
 We restructure existing knowledge, but we never recreate existing concepts.
 Nobody has several